OzDES Reverberation Mapping of Active Galactic Nuclei: Final Data Release, Black-Hole Mass Results, & Scaling Relations: Methods

 In the final data release for the Sloan Digital Sky Survey's 7-yr RM campaign, \citet{SDSS-Shen_2023} constrain and select lags in a fundamentally different way to \ozdes.
 Rather than using simulation-based estimates of the false positive rate, \sdss instead allow each source to fit for both positive and negative lags, and then apply the aliasing mitigation weighting strategy outlined in Section~\ref{sec: methods_MgIIcut}.
 Under the rationale that any lag recovered at $\Delta t<0$ must necessarily be a false positive, they use this as an estimate of the population level false positive rate, using this to tune their selection criteria.
 To this end, they make use of only one quality cut: that the ICCF $r$ value (equation~\ref{eq: cross-correlation}) must be $>0.4$ as evaluated at the lag recovered by their chosen primary lag recovery method \pyroa.
 This is similar to the selection criteria of the \ozdes \hbeta analysis of \citet{OzDES-Malik_2023}, which requires $r>0.6$ at the lag as recovered by \javelin.

-By contrast to SDSS, \ozdes restrict our lag search range to only the physically reasonable domain and apply stringent cuts to minimise the effect of aliasing on each individual source.
+By contrast to \sdss, \ozdes treats this lag search range as a true prior, examining only the physically reasonable positive lag domain and applying stringent cuts to minimise the effect of aliasing on each individual source.
 This produces a more restricted sample with fundamentally different statistical properties, which can be seen in the tension between the \sdss and \ozdes $R-L$ constraints.
-In particular, restricting the \sdss sample to \ozdes-like quality cuts significantly lowers scatter about the \mgii $R-L$ relationship (discussed in detail in Section~\ref{sec: res-RL-MgII}).
 To make joint fits to the $R-L$ relation using both the \sdss and \ozdes data sets, we required a set of lags with relatively homogeneous selection properties.
 To that end, we derive an alternate set of lags from the published \sdss data of \citet{SDSS-Shen_2023} that differ from their sample in two ways: firstly, in that we use the lags as recovered from \javelin instead of their choice of \pyroa, and secondly that we apply a number of quality cuts to this alternate sample to bring it more in line with the rationale of the \ozdes selections.

 Our sub-sampling criteria for the \sdss sources are: \begin{enumerate} \item That recovered lags must be positive, $\Delta t>0$ at $1\sigma$. \item That results should be robust across methods, such that \javelin, ICCF and \pyroa all agree in peak lag to within $2\sigma$ of the \javelin uncertainty, \item That the fit should be statistically significant, as measured by setting $r>0.6$ evaluated at the \javelin modal lag, \item That the anti-aliasing down-weighting weighting scheme must not overly distort the lag probability distribution.
 We require that the posterior evidence rejected (fraction of MCMC chain samples in their terminology) by the \sdss anti-aliasing weighting must be $<60 \%$. \end{enumerate}